open-amt-cloud-toolkit/mps/docs/index.md

 ### 4.Add/modify guids.json

-If *usewhitelist* is set to *true* in config.json file, add guids.json file in *private* folder to whitelist guids that are allowed to connect to MPS.
-This file is used to simulate whitelisting based on GUID's.
+If *usewhitelist* is set to *true* in config.json file, add guids.json file in *private* folder to whitelist AMT GUID's that are allowed to connect to MPS.
+Use guids.json.sample as an example to create the guids.json and populate it with guids for whitelisting.
+This file is used to simulate whitelisting based on AMT GUID's.

 For example:
 ``` yaml